AnirudhKishan/SmartBulbSunriseSunset/README.md

 ## Arguments

 * -a / --action
-    - _sunrise_: (Default) The brightness it set to minimum, and incrementally increased to maximum.
+    - _sunrise_: (Default) The bulb is turned on.
+The mode is set to _white_.
+The temperature to _warm_.
+The brightness it set to minimum, and incrementally increased to maximum.
-    - _sunset_: The brightness is incrementally reduced to minimum from the current brightness.
-If the bulb is not on, the script exits early and does nothing.
+    - _sunset_: If the bulb is not on, the script exits early and does nothing.
+Else: The mode is set to _color_.
+The colour to _yellow_.
+The brightness it set to maximum, and incrementally reduced to minimum.

 ## How to run